FuturizeRush/GPT-3-Google-Sheets/README.md

 /Setting up the script for Google Sheets

-Go to your Google Sheets and click on the "Extensions" tab.
+1.Go to your Google Sheets and click on the "Extensions" tab.

-Click on "Apps Script" in the dropdown menu.
+2.Click on "Apps Script" in the dropdown menu.

-Paste the script from the file "paste it on your app script" into the editor.
+3.Paste the script from the file "paste it on your app script" into the editor.

-Go to your OpenAI account (https://beta.openai.com/account/api-keys) and generate or retrieve your API key.
+4.Go to your OpenAI account (https://beta.openai.com/account/api-keys) and generate or retrieve your API key.

-Replace <Your-OPENAI-KEY> in the script with your actual OpenAI API key.
+5.Replace <Your-OPENAI-KEY> in the script with your actual OpenAI API key.

 --------------------------------------------------------------------------------------------------------------